 We briefly describe the basic principle of transfer learning that is used in our system hereby.
 As is well known, machine learning is usually restricted by lack of sufficient data and fails to gain accurate knowledge.
 Transfer learning, a branch of machine learning, aims to apply the knowledge gained in solving one problem to address a different but related problem where limited or even no labeled data is available.
 For instances, the knowledge acquired from learning to recognise cars can be applied to recognizing trucks, or the knowledge learned from CSI fingerprints in one location to constructing a prediction model in another location.

 In general, the concepts of a domain and a task are involved in transfer learning \cite{5288526}.
-A domain $\mathcal{D}$ consists of a feature space $\mathcal{X}$ and a marginal probability distribution $P(\boldsymbol{x})$ defined over this feature space where $\boldsymbol{x} = [x_1, x_2, \cdots, x_n] \in \mathcal{X}$.
-A task $\mathcal{D}$ contains a label space $\mathcal{Y}$ and a conditional probability distribution $P(\boldsymbol{y}|\boldsymbol{x})$ that is a model learned from the training data.
+A domain $\mathcal{D}$ consists of a feature space $\mathcal{X}$ and a marginal probability distribution $P(\boldsymbol{x})$ defined over this feature space where $\boldsymbol{x} = [x_1, x_2, \cdots, x_n] \in \mathcal{X}$. {A task $\mathcal{T}$} contains a label space $\mathcal{Y}$ and a conditional probability distribution $P(\boldsymbol{y}|\boldsymbol{x})$ that is a model learned from the training data.
 Transfer learning contains two domains: a source domain and a target domain denoted by $\mathcal{D}_s$ and $\mathcal{D}_t$ respectively.
 The domain $\mathcal{D}_s$ has the task $\mathcal{T}_s$ and the domain $\mathcal{D}_t$ has the task $\mathcal{T}_t$.\\